zcsxll/date_trans_with_transformer/README.md

 - Python3 test.py (test the model)

 # attention in decoder(the 2nd multi-head attention)
-- I set he number of heads to 2, so there are 2 score maps in the 2nd multi-head attention of decoder
+- I set the number of heads to 2, so there are 2 score maps in the 2nd multi-head attention of decoder
  <p align="left">
 <img src="https://github.com/zcsxll/date_trans_with_transformer/blob/master/attention.png" width="600">
 </p>